gocodeup/Prep-2-Gitbook/book/README.md

 The Codeup Bootcamp is an immersion programming bootcamp that creates web developers.

-During this pre-work course, we will learn about the languages and technologies used in web development.
+During this prework course, we will learn about the languages and technologies used in web development.

 ## A note from our instructors